Smyth Busters: Debunking an AR-15 Myth - Gas Ring Alignment

 What is the AR-15 gas ring alignment myth?

-The myth suggests that the three gas rings on an AR-15 bolt must have their gaps staggered to prevent gas leakage, which supposedly hinders the firearm's cycling.
-This is incorrect as the rings move independently.
+The myth claims that the three gas rings on an AR-15 bolt must have their gaps staggered to prevent gas leakage, which supposedly causes cycling issues.
+This video debunks that notion, explaining the rings move independently and don't impact function.

 Do AR-15 gas rings need to be aligned in a specific way?

-No, AR-15 gas rings do not need specific alignment.
-They move independently within the bolt carrier group during firing, and their alignment does not impact the firearm's ability to cycle reliably.
+No, AR-15 gas rings do not need to be aligned in any specific way.
+They are free to move independently within their grooves on the bolt.
+Their alignment has no significant impact on the firearm's ability to cycle properly.

-Why is the AR-15 gas ring alignment myth false?
+Why is the AR-15 gas ring alignment myth incorrect?

 Related News